bibryam/camel-infinispan-osgi/Readme.md

-##JBoss Data Grid/Infinispan with JBoss Fuse Demos
+##JBoss Data Grid/Infinispan on JBoss Fuse
 These are a number of examples demonstrating how to use Infinispan/JDG on OSGI container such as Karaf/JBoss Fuse.

 ####Prerequisite